DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 📌 What This Tool Does
 * 🐾 Name: `list_animals`
-* 📝 Description: “List all animals in the animal rescue service”
 * 📄 Returns: A plain text object with all animals 🐔

 🧠 Where Do I Add This?